Enhancing weak lensing redshift distribution characterization by optimizing the Dark Energy Survey Self-Organizing Map Photo-z method: The Dark Energy Survey

 \item[]{\bf Deep:} The {\it deep sample} refers to the DES deep field galaxies, which have measured fluxes in additional bands \textit{ugrizJHK}.
 There are four deep-fields mapped in DES Y3, see \cite*{Hartley2021}, that added cover an area of $5.88$ square degrees.
 Notice that $Y$-band data in the deep fields had large offsets between the constituent exposures, and therefore could not be used.

-\item[]{\bf Redshift:} A subset of the deep field galaxies have accurate redshifts obtained from a variety of external data sets (for details of the sample and a list of external data included, see ~\citealt*{DES:2020ebm}).
+\item[]{\bf Redshift:} A subset of the deep field galaxies have accurate redshifts obtained from a variety of external data sets.
+These include spectroscopic redshifts from multiple surveys, in addition to regions such as COSMOS2015 \citep*{2016ApJS..224...24L} where high-quality photometric redshifts are available (for full details of the sample and a list of external data included, see ~\citealt*{DES:2020ebm}).
 We call this set, containing approximately $57,000$ galaxies, the {\it redshift sample}.

 \item[]{\bf Balrog:} In order to connect the information in our samples, we use Balrog injections.
 The Balrog software, developed by \cite*{Suchyta2016}, enables the creation of simulated galaxies, or Balrog injections, which are inserted into authentic images.
 These synthetic galaxies are designed based on the DES deep field photometry and are placed multiple times at various positions across the broader wide-field footprint, as specified in \cite*{Everett2022}.
 The resulting catalogue, called the \textit{deep/Balrog} sample, includes $2,417,437$ injection-realization pairs, each of which has both deep and wide photometric data.
 This sample is a crucial element of our redshift calibration inference technique. \end{itemize}